-If the company you are targeting is a mutual fund, pension fund or a company listed on a stock exchange, you may also be able to recruit its investors to help you pressure the company through shareholder advocacy.
+If the company you are targeting is “publicly traded,” or listed on a stock exchange, you may be able to convince its investors to influence the company’s actions through shareholder advocacy.